CameronMetcalfe/ReactChess/README.md

 This is a simple chess game created so I could get practice with React.

-Chess piece images taken from Wikimedia Commons
+Chess piece images taken from Wikimedia Commons.

 # React pre-generated README contained below
 -------------------------------------------------